realJeremySun/first-web-game-lb4/blog/2019-05-21-building-an-online-game-with-loopback-4-pt4.md

 ### In This Episode

-We already have some APIs that allow user to customize characters.
+We already have some APIs that allow users to customize characters.
 But a user should not get access to other character.
 So in this episode, we will add user authentication and role-based access control to this project.

 You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame) for the code of this episode.